My very first gay crush was actor Richard Crenna.

 Actually, it was Lucy and Renée O'Connor as "Gabrielle" who were my first lesbian crushes.

-I was 9, and still absolutely clueless about my own sexuality, but from the time I found the show in 1997, I never missed an episode.
+I was 9, and so clueless about my sexuality, But when I found "Xena: Warrior Princess" in 1997, I never missed an episode.

-Xena was who I idolized and wanted to be, and Gabrielle was the woman I wanted at my side.
+Xena was who I idolized and wanted to be, and Gabrielle was the woman I wanted to be at my side, in my corner.

 I don't think I ever actually admitted my crush to anyone, and no one ever questioned it.
 Probably because I also watched shows like "Hercules,""The Adventures of Sinbad," and "Beast Master."
 But anyone who watched those shows knows they were loaded with more hot babes than any show with female protagonists.